-Launched in 2012 and facelifted in 2017, Skoda's popular Citigo is still one of the best new small cars on the market and its many awards include Best City Car (less than £6,000) at the What Car?
+Launched in 2012, facelifted in 2017 and now out of production, Skoda's popular Citigo was one of the best small cars on the market and its many awards include Best City Car (less than £6,000) at the What Car?
 Used Car of the Year Awards 2019.

-Almost identical to its Volkswagen Group cousins, the Seat Mii and VW Up!, the Skoda Citigo is more spacious than it looks, fun to drive and one of the cheapest cars to insure.
+Almost identical to its Volkswagen Group cousins, the Seat Mii and VW Up!, the Citigo is more spacious than it looks and fun to drive.

 Don't expect hot hatch performance from the little three-cylinder 1.0-litre engine (59 or 74bhp), but few small cars handle better.
-If you have a budget of £3,500 or above, the small car gem that is the Citigo is well within reach.
+If you have a budget of £3,000 or above, this small car gem is well within reach.

 With sharp steering and excellent grip, the Fiesta has always been one of the most engaging cars in its class to drive.
 Starting at less than £3,000, there's loads of choice out there, but we'd recommend paying closer to £4,000 for a low mileage example from 2011 onwards.

-If you can push it to closer to £5,000 you can get a facelifted Fiesta (pictured) from 2013 with Ford’s efficient 1.0-litre EcoBoost engine.
+Go closer to £5,000 and you can get a facelifted Fiesta (pictured) from 2013 with Ford’s efficient 1.0-litre EcoBoost engine.

-The Citroen C1 has always been a popular choice for young drivers, whether it's the first-generation car (2005-14) or the current model (pictured).
-The original C1 is still a great used car buy today, and remember, back in 2014 it was named the most reliable new car of 2014 by Which?
-Car.
+The Citroen C1 has always been a popular choice for young drivers, whether it's the first-generation car (2005-14) or the latest model (pictured).

-The second-generation Hyundai i10 city car was launched in 2014 and updated in 2017.
-Named Best City Car in the What Car?
-Used Car Awards 2018, it's cheap to run, easy to drive and more spacious than it looks.
-It's also blessed with an excellent five-year warranty, so more recent second-hand examples will still be covered.
-However, you’ll have to pay closer to £5,000 for one.
+The award-winning second-generation Hyundai i10 city car (2014-2019) is cheap to run, easy to drive and more spacious than it looks.
+It was also blessed with an excellent five-year warranty, so more recent second-hand examples will still be covered.

 On sale since 2008, the funky Fiat 500 oozes retro chic and has aged really well.
 It's not hard to find early examples on the road looking almost as good as new, so they make a great second-hand choice.
 It may be small, but four adults can squeeze in and it's fun to drive and cheap to run.

-There are loads of examples out there and it's possible to get a low-mileage 2013 example for as little as £3,000.
-We'd recommend either the economical 1.3-litre CDTi diesel for high-mileage drivers or the 1.2-litre petrol, while maintenance costs tend to be lower.
+There are loads of examples out there and it's possible to get a low-mileage 2013 example for as little as £2,500.
+We'd recommend either the economical 1.3-litre CDTi diesel for high-mileage drivers or the 1.2-litre petrol.

 Kia's Picanto city car is a good used buy, but if you want a little more space the Rio supermini is worth considering.
 The third-generation model (2011-2017) was a real step-up from its predecessor and is yet another demonstration of the impressive progress made by the South Korean manufacturer.

-Look hard enough and used examples of this hidden gem can be found for as little as £3,000.
-Spend a little more and go for the most recent Rio you can find because it will still be covered by the remaining portion of Kia's superb seven-year/100,000-mile warranty.
+Look hard enough and used examples of this hidden gem can be found for as little as £3,000, though we'd advise having a budget closer to £4,000.
+In fact, if you go for a more recent Rio it may still be covered by the remaining portion of Kia's superb seven-year/100,000-mile warranty.
 If you do lots of miles then go for the frugal 1.1-litre diesel – otherwise the 1.25-litre petrol will do just fine for most.

-On sale between 2009-2017, the Mk5 Polo is still a fantastic supermini choice.
-Refined, well built and generously equipped, it's easy to drive and there's a good set of efficient engines available.
+On sale between 2009 and 2017, the Mk5 Polo is still a fantastic supermini choice.
+Refined, well built and generously equipped, it offers a refined drive and there's a good set of efficient engines available.